lsst-sqre/sqr-056/index.rst

 - The service’s maturity, including the number of users depending on the service

-- The service environment, including whether it’s production, staging or development environment
+- The service environment, including whether it is production, staging or development environment

-- The service’s userbase, including whether it is a feature-seeking or risk averse population
+- The service’s userbase, including whether it is a feature-seeking or risk-averse population

 - The actual and reputational impact of disruptions to the service

 - The nature of the change being made.

-It’s easy to see that a major change in a mature high visibility service that many users depend on is on the opposite side of the axis that a cosmetic change in a service under development deployed on a sandbox.
+It follows that a major change in a mature high visibility service that many users depend on is on the opposite side of the axis that a cosmetic change in a service under development deployed on a sandbox.
-The trickier situations lie in between these extremes, and the aim of this document is to expose the heuristics by which we consider these questions.
+The trickier situations lie in between these extremes, and the aim of this document is to expose the heuristics by which we determine these questions.
 We also describe our extant processes around the update of Science Platform and Science Platform adjacent services, as these are likely to be of most interest to developers outside our team and since they exercise a lot of the decision space described above.

 Kubernetes services and Argo CD